medic/cht-core/.github/ISSUE_TEMPLATE/z_release_major.md

 Please let me know if there’s any final update we need to make.
 If all is good, then in 24h, I will start the release.
 Thanks!
 ```
 - [ ] The beta tag will automatically trigger the scalability build.
-Once it passes, download the scalability results on S3 at medic-e2e/scalability/$TAG_NAME.
-If you do not have access to the scalability results ask someone in the #product-team who has access.
-Add the release `.json` file to `cht-core/tests/scalability/previous_results`.
+Once it passes, check for the scalability results [here](https://github.com/medic/scalability-results/tree/main/results).
 More info in the  [scalability documentation](https://github.com/medic/cht-core/blob/master/tests/scalability/README.md).
 - [ ] Go to the [Issues tab](https://github.com/medic/cht-core/issues) and filter the issues with `is:issue label:"Affects: 4.x.x" ` , replace `4.x.x` with the previous version number.
 Add any open "known issues" from the prior release that were not fixed in this release.
 Done by adding the correct `Affects: 4.x.x` label.
 - [ ] Add release notes to the [Core Framework Releases](https://docs.communityhealthtoolkit.org/core/releases/) page:
   - [ ] Create a new document for the release in the [releases folder](https://github.com/medic/cht-docs/tree/main/content/en/core/releases).